openizr/perseid-website/src/pages/examples/react-feedback-form.md

 ---
 id: /examples/react-feedback-form
 title: React User Feedback Form
-description: This example demonstrates how to create a simple user feedback form using React and @perseid/form.
+description: This example demonstrates how to create a simple user feedback form using React and @perseid/form, the best alternative to Formik and React Hook Form.
 hide_table_of_contents: false
 ---